Vyral/bud-gragg/_posts/2019-04-02-dont-let-wire-fraud-hurt-your-real-estate-transaction.md

 &nbsp;

 Cybercrime is affecting real estate in a big way.
-Though none of our clients have been targeted, we want to make you aware of what’s going on with wire fraud.
+Though none of our clients have been targeted, we want to make you aware of what’s going on—specifically with wire fraud.

 **Hackers have been getting into the emails of buyers and sellers in the middle of a transaction**.
 Then, they pose as a title company and give the victim new wiring instructions.
 The victim then sends the money to the hacker, and the money is lost.